Hysterectomies are very common in the United States as are questions about what to expect after this surgical procedure to remove a woman’s uterus.

 “Where your body and your health are concerned, there are no embarrassing questions,” says Anupam "Bobby" Garg, MD, OB-GYN and robotic surgeon at Scripps Clinic.
 “We want to help you feel comfortable about your procedure and make sure we address your concerns.

 A hysterectomy is the second most common surgery among women in the United States.
 A C-section is the most common.

-By the age of 60, more than one-third of women in the United States will have had a hysterectomy.
-This surgical procedure, which removes a woman’s uterus, may be performed to treat several medical conditions, including painful uterine fibroids, cancer and endometriosis.
-Depending on a woman’s medical needs, the surgeon may remove other reproductive organs, such as the ovaries and fallopian tubes as well.
+A hysterectomy may be performed to treat several medical conditions, including painful uterine fibroids, cancer and endometriosis.
+Depending on a woman’s medical needs, the surgeon may remove other reproductive organs, such as the ovaries and fallopian tubes.

 Dr. Garg answers four of the most frequently asked questions about hysterectomy.

 In most cases, you’ll get the green light for intercourse about four to six weeks after surgery.
 This is generally enough time for your incisions to heal, and any vaginal bleeding or discharge to stop.
-Most women say sex feels the same; if your condition caused painful intercourse before your hysterectomy, it will likely feel better.
-If you do experience discomfort or bleeding during intercourse, let your doctor know.
+Most women say sex feels the same.
+If your condition caused painful intercourse before your procedure, it will likely feel better.
+If you do experience discomfort or bleeding during sex, let your doctor know.

-Hysterectomy should not have any long-term effects on your bladder.
-Some women do experience bladder spasms during the first several weeks after surgery, but these generally improve with time.
-If you have spasms that are painful, your doctor may be able to prescribe medication to relieve them.
+A hysterectomy should not have any long-term effects on your bladder.
+Some women experience bladder spasms during the first several weeks after surgery, but generally improve with time.
+If you have spasms that are painful, your doctor may prescribe medication for pain relief.